dlang/DIPs/DIPs/DIP1NNN-DK.md

 }
 ```
 While a `bool` usually only can be `true` or `false` and requires 1 bit of storage, foo can actually return three possible things: {`true`, `false`, `⊥`}
-The symbol `⊥` represents `isPrime` getting stuck in an endless loop (in a bad implementation), crashing (e.g. because it's out of memory), or throwing an exception (because x was negative).
+The symbol `⊥` represents `isPrime` getting stuck in an endless loop (in a bad implementation), crashing (e.g. because it's out of memory), or throwing an exception (maybe x was negative).
 In such cases foo does not return a `true` or `false` value like a mathematical function always would.
 Note that having a bottom *type* in a language does not *add* the bottom *value* or any run time cost associated with it, the bottom value is a concept that exists in any turing complete language even without a bottom type.